-This airport is also known as Majalangka Airport.
+This airport in Indonesia is also known as Majalangka Airport.
 It has been equipped with the most modern types of equipment to handle most modern aircraft like the Boeing 787-10.
 Apart from the bigger planes, many low-cost carriers and Hajj flights have also started to take off from this airport.
 There is a massive construction plan going on which will add shops and boutiques, cinema hall, and food courts upon its completion.
 With the growing number of tourists for the serene landscapes of West and Central Java, this airport balances the load of Husein Sastranegara International Airport.

 Airlines in Service: Citilink, Lion Air, TransNusa, Wings Air Serves: Bandung, Cirebon and West Java province excluding Greater Jakarta area Airport Codes: IATA - KJT ICAO - WICA

 These airports ensure interconnectivity of the Indonesian archipelago and the outer world.
 These premium airports in Indonesia will definitely add to your travel experience.
 Also, don’t forget to get the birds’ eye view of these islands and the blue ocean.
 Their magnificence is enough to spellbind you.